Physics-informed neural networks for parameter learning of wildfire spreading: Wildfire spreading modeling

 It is generally accepted in the literature that, under different prevailing weather conditions, radiation or convection have a dominant effect on the shape of the flame front and its spreading characteristics \citep{FrankmanD2013}.
 While convection tends to dominate wind-driven propagation (eruptive fires) by advancing the hot combustible gases directly to the unburned fuel, radiation primarily enhances the immediate preheating and ignition of fuel (plume-dominated fires) \citep{Simeoni2011}.
-The dispersion coefficient $\mathbf{D}$ of the present model integrates the combined effects of radiation, buoyant instabilities, and turbulent streamwise vortices.
-As an uncertain model parameter, it also depends on the dynamic fluctuation of the mean gaseous velocity \citep{Finney2015} and the characteristic length scales of the fire front.
-Specifically, this coefficient combines the fire line length \citep{Cussler}, measured along the flame axis, and the fire line width \citep{CheneyNP1995}, measured from the head to the lateral flame parts.
-A shorter fire line favors more efficient re-direction of wind around the main fire spot, while a longer fire line tends to force wind penetration through the fire front.
-As a result, the fire front spreads faster forward and also extends progressively in the lateral direction (creating the well-known parabolic fire front shape) \citep{JMCanfield2014, Nelson2015}.
-Thus, this parameter is of profound importance in shaping the fire line geometry and influencing the acceleration or deceleration of the growth and spread rate.
+The dispersion coefficient, $\mathbf{D}$, of the present model integrates the combined effects of radiation, buoyant instabilities, and turbulent streamwise vortices.
+As an uncertain model parameter, it also depends on the dynamic fluctuation of the mean gaseous velocity \citep{Finney2015} and the characteristic length scales of the firefront.
+Specifically, this coefficient combines the fireline width \citep{Cussler}, measured along the flame axis, and the fireline length \citep{CheneyNP1995}, measured from the head to the lateral flame parts.
+A shorter fireline favors more efficient re-direction of wind around the main fire spot, while a longer fireline tends to force wind penetration through the firefront.
+As a result, the firefront spreads faster forward and also extends progressively in the lateral direction (creating the well-known parabolic firefront shape) \citep{JMCanfield2014, Nelson2015}.
+Thus, this parameter is of profound importance in shaping the fireline geometry and influencing the acceleration or deceleration of the growth and spread rate.